All Episodes

 This will be, I believe, the second year, 2007, 2008, where we've had below normal temperatures.

-We've been flat since 1998, in spite of the fact that quote unquote greenhouse gases have risen.
+We've been flat since 1998, in spite of the fact that quote-unquote greenhouse gases have risen.

-Uh we had an immense, immense cooling from 1945 to about 1976, and then we had warming, both of which were apparently divorced from carbon dioxide emissions because they gave opposite results.
+And then we had warming, both of which were apparently divorced from carbon dioxide emissions because they gave opposite results.

 And yet we are told ad nauseum by both political parties, by both presidential candidates this year, by the mainstream media, by Hollywood, by everyone, that the real crisis in the world is global warming.